A round-up of the best British bird books for 2023. Find out which guide will be accompanying us on our birding trips this year…

 - Pages: 224

 The RSPB Pocket Guide to British Birds may be small, but it’s packed with high-quality illustrations and useful text.
-The current edition includes 215 species, so all of the birds you’re likely to see in Britain (until you become a true twitcher) are covered.
+The current edition includes 215 species, which means that all of the birds you’re likely to see in Britain (until you become a true twitcher, that is) are covered.

 Despite being pocket-sized, the book is surprisingly thorough.
 Multiple illustrations of each bird are provided, together with a map and clear identification information.